Distance From Vancouver: Approximately 735 kilometers via Hwy 1

 previous (Mount Murray Hike) trip report.
 Going straight would lead to

 Barkerville in 1.6 kilometers.
-Please, see our
+Check out our

 previous trip report for

 directions up to this point from BC Highway 97 in Quesnel.
 This is the same photo as photo #5 of that